 My name is Dr. Angie Ruppel and I have been a practicing veterinarian since 2003.
-Some of you may know me already as I have worked with Dr. Eric Stone and the Northern Lakes Veterinary Clinic since 2007.

 I graduated in 2003 from UW-Madison School of Veterinary Medicine.
 I met my husband in Madison-he had just graduated from the Engineering program.
 I was in my last semester of Veterinary school.
-Together, we moved to Milwaukee and worked there for 4 years.
+Together, we moved to Milwaukee and worked there for four years.
 In 2007, we married and moved to Cumberland-Rob’s hometown.

-I have worked at the Northern Lakes Veterinary Clinic since 2007 and have loved it.
 Small town Wisconsin is definitely where I belong.
 I love knowing my neighbors and my clients and seeing them at the grocery store.

 Rob and I have four kids-two boys and two girls.
 A set of twins in there puts them all within three years of each other.
 Our furry children include an English Setter named England and some indoor/outdoor working pet cats.